-ARGUMENT DESCRIPTION -h,help Shows this help message and exits. -ll LOGLOCATION, loglocation LOGLOCATION Sets the logging location for the connector.
+ARGUMENT DESCRIPTION -h,help Shows this help message and exits. -n,name Change the name of the connector. -d,no- differential If exports are used in this connector, this will turn 'off' the differential flag for the execution.
+This allows debugging and testing to be done on export endpoints without having to rebuild the exports after the test.
+This should never be used in production. -ll LOGLOCATION, loglocation LOGLOCATION Sets the logging location for the connector.
 The location should exist and be writable by the current.
 A special value of 'stdout' means to log to the console (this happens by default). -c CONFIG, config CONFIG This is the location of the configuration file for the connector.
 This location must be readable and writable by the current user.
 If no config file path is given, the current directory will be used.
 This file is also where some information from each run of the connector may be put (last run time, private oauth, etc.) -v {1,2,3}, verbosity {1,2,3} This is the logging verbosity level.
-The default setting is 1 (Warning).
-The recommended value is 3 (debug). -i,historical Perform historical import form the Knowledgebase DB.
-A Running the connector with the historical flag could take a significant amount of time.
+The default is 1 (Warning).
+Recommended value is 3 (Debug).

+ARGUMENT

+DESCRIPTION

-ARGUMENT DESCRIPTION -ds,disable_ssl This allows you to disable SSL verification to all requests to the API. -ep, -external-proxy This allows you to use the proxy that is specified in the ThreatQ UI.
+-ep, --externalproxy This allows you to use the proxy that is specified in the ThreatQ $\ensuremath{\mathsf{UI}}$ .